by Joni Fisher

 Because I am working on a suspense trilogy with an FBI agent hero, I discovered that manuscripts, plays, and screenplays that involve characters who work for the FBI, can be reviewed by the Investigative Publicity and Public Affairs Unit of the FBI to ensure an accurate portrayal of the FBI.
 A sign-off (showing that the manuscript has been vetted) from this unit would be helpful for marketing.
 This unit prioritizes work based on the likelihood of publication, so be sure to note if the manuscript is under contract with a publisher or producer.

-Reprinted from Joni Fisher’s Blog… If you liked this post, you’ll love the workshop!
-You can still register for the Live Workshop at 8 pm Eastern time on Friday, March 31, 2017.
-If you don’t make it to the live event, then rent the recorded event.
+Reprinted from Joni Fisher’s Blog… If you liked this post, you’ll love the REAL STUFF!
+Web-Ed Crafting Memorable Dialogue in our shop!
+You can still rent the recorded event.
 Your readers (and your characters) will love you for it.
-Click here for more details.